Outaouais Jr. Académie

-The Outaouais Jr. Académie are a Junior ice hockey team based in La Pêche, Quebec.
+The Outaouais Jr. Académie were a Junior ice hockey team based in La Pêche, Quebec.
 They play in the National Capital Junior Hockey League.

 History

 The 2006-07 and 2007–08, back-to-back seasons saw the Predators win the regular season and playoff season league championships.
 The only two so far for the franchise.

 Prior to the 2015-16 season the Predators re-branded themselves to the Outaouais Jr. Académie.
 After the 2015–16 season, the team was disbanded.